lumeland/lume.land/docs/advanced/the-data-model.md

 ```

 This model is the same for any file that Lume can load.
 Even for images: let's
-say you have the [transform_images](../../plugins/transform_images.md) plugin to
+say you have the [transform_images](../../plugins/transform_images.md) plugin
-load and transform the data.
-The file content is loaded and stored in the
+enabled to load and transform your images.
+The file content is loaded and stored
-`content` variable:
+in the `content` variable:

 ```js
 {